1ug1a/RDCurrentSong/README.md

 4. Put `RDCurrentSong.dll` into the `BepinEx/plugins` folder.
 5. Run the game again.
 By default, it'll output the `.txt` file to the folder containing the game `.exe`.
 You can change this in the config file.

-Required libraries to compile the plugin `.dll` yourself (not included because of copyright, need to add to `Libs`):
+For development - required libraries to compile the plugin `.dll` yourself (not included because of copyright, need to add to `Libs`):
 * BepinEx.dll (from `BepinEx/core`)
 * UnityEngine.dll (from `Rhythm Doctor_data/Managed`)
 * UnityEngine.CoreModule.dll (from `Rhythm Doctor_data/Managed`)